 The Vivity is an excellent lens and will make for a lot of happy patients… However, you’ll hear us say this a lot when it comes to implants….
 There is no “best” or “one-size-fits-all” lens implant option.
 All IOL’s come with a different profile of trade-offs, or risks & benefits.
 While the Vivity performed better than the Monofocal IOL for Intermediate range vision, it was not 100% effective in achieving complete independence from glasses at this range.
 There also was a slight worsening of distance vision with the Vivity compared to the Monofocal IOL.
 This can be thought of as a trade-off of being willing to give up a slight amount of distance vision (which many patients may not even notice) for the benefit of gaining intermediate range vision.

-Overall, there are many nuances to selecting the right IOL for your lifestyle, and that’s why it’s more important than ever to choose an exceptional surgeon.
+Overall, there are many nuances to selecting the right IOL for your lifestyle.

 - 1. Alcon Vivity IOL “Directions for Use”